outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

           - to allow for iteration of a node & other causal shapes to be applied locally

     - when a decision is increasingly clearly ambiguous/indeterminable during training, what is the sequence of strategies to follow before returning an 'unknown' prediction
-      - navigate to previous nodes when decision wasnt clearly ambiguous & distort data to check for alternate versions that would be clearly differentiable
+      - navigate to previous nodes when decision wasnt clearly ambiguous & distort data to check for adjacent alternate versions that would be clearly differentiable
       - check for randomness (found with corrupted data, false similarities, and other system objects)
-      - check for different causal route to features (species with similar features will have different routes to those features, and the route would leave traces, if not in that data point, in others)
+      - check for different causal route to features (species with similar features will have different routes to those features, and the route would leave traces, if not in that data point, then in others, so integrate data set statistics)

     - certainty networks vs. isolated predictions